Exercising Safely With Diabetic Neuropathy

 People who suffer from Charcot foot need to be very careful with their feet.
 It’s best to stay off of them as much as possible, so doing weight lifting in a seated position can be a wonderful way to incorporate a workout into your routine.

 Doctors will often recommend an exercise regimen that is light to moderate in nature for patients with diabetes.
-However, it’s very important to listen to your own body.
+However, our Arizona podiatrist adds, it’s very important to listen to your own body.
 Check for any injuries that you might sustain, and if you feel sick, light-headed, or pain, stop what you’re doing.

 Photo Credit: ThePhotoholic via FreeDigitalPhotos.net